 Don’t confuse tactics with strategy.
 Facebook posts, influencers, emails and blogs are a means to an end.
 They fall under the umbrella of strategy, but are not strategies themselves.
 Don’t make working with influencers a goal - articulate how they will help you fulfill your strategic objectives.
 If they can't, don't use them.

 You don’t know how much ROI your campaigns will generate

 Remember the old “half my marketing budget is wasted…” joke?
 It shouldn’t be your reality.
 If you’re crossing your fingers and hoping your campaigns deliver a profit, you’re doing it wrong.
 Work out how much revenue each strategic objective is expected to deliver.
+It can be done!
 Your CFO will love you for it.